Skip to content

 A public diagram of the safe path, not private internals

-This placeholder shows the public architecture pattern without exposing private repository links, local demo URLs, credentials, customer data, or non-public implementation details.
+This public-safe architecture view shows the public pattern without exposing private repository links, local demo URLs, credentials, customer data, or non-public implementation details.

 Input Business question